ideaxplode/bubble-preview-auto-reloader/README.md

 ## Settings

 You can access the extension's Settings page by going into Extensions -> Bubble Preview Auto-Reloader -> Menu -> Options

+For any setting change to take effect, please manually refresh the Preview tab once.